-An important class of integration problem is the computation a unidimensional moment integral of a given target distribution.
-Beyond that, the assessment of moments methods often require the evaluation of the variance of the computed estimator, to evaluate the method's efficiency.
+An important class of integration problems is the computation of a one-dimensional moment of a given target distribution.
+Beyond that, the assessment of moment-based methods often require the evaluation of the variance of the computed estimator, to evaluate the method's efficiency.
 One widely used diagnostic in this context is the Effective Sample Size (ESS), which provides a quantitative measure of how well the weighted samples represent the target distribution.
-ESS is relevant in importance sampling and sequential Monte Carlo methods, where weight degeneracy can significantly affect estimator quality \cite{martino2017effective,elvira2022rethinking}.
+The ESS is relevant in importance sampling and sequential Monte Carlo methods, where weight degeneracy can significantly affect estimator quality \cite{martino2017effective,elvira2022rethinking}.
 Other techniques include variance reduction strategies such as control variates, stratified sampling, and resampling methods, which aim to improve estimator stability and convergence \cite{owen2000safe,elvira2019generalized}.
-The variance of the estimator is often expressed as an integral as hard as the original problem.
-Even more the lower and upper bounds of the variance, also involve intractable integrals.
-However, most state-of-the-art integration methods come with significant approximation errors, and, do not guarantee to preserve inequalities.
+The variance of the estimator is often expressed as an integral that is as difficult as the original problem.
+Moreover, lower and upper bounds for the variance also involve intractable integrals.
+However, most state-of-the-art integration methods come with significant approximation errors, and do not guarantee the preservation of inequalities.
 This paper tackles this challenge by providing an original sequential approach to compute tight bounds for moment integrals.
 In contrast to standard numerical integration methods that aim at producing accurate point estimates, our objective is to construct certified upper and lower bounds that hold deterministically for a given computational budget.
 This distinction is particularly important in settings where reliability is critical.
 For instance, in importance sampling, the variance of the estimator is itself an intractable integral, and its Monte Carlo estimation is well known to be unstable and dominated by rare events (see for instance \cite{koehler2009assessment,Owen13}).
 As a result, point estimates of performance may lack reliable uncertainty quantification.
 In contrast, deterministic bounds provide explicit guarantees that can be directly used to assess estimator quality \cite{agarwal2022principled}, guide the tuning of proposal distributions \cite{bugallo2017adaptive,elvira2022optimized}, or determine the number of samples required to achieve a target level of accuracy \cite{elvira2021performance}.